-2.3.4.
+2.4.4.
 Transactions

-Respondents used the internet for a wide range of transactions or activities that support transactions.
-Getting information about products or services and paying bills/e-banking were the most frequent transaction types with 60-64 percent of participants completing these, at least on a weekly basis.
-The least frequent transaction type was investing in shares/stocks/bonds/funds online with almost 80 percent of respondents never doing this.
+Respondents used the internet for a wide range of transactions, or to support transactions made.
+Getting information about products or services and paying bills/e-banking were the most frequent transaction types with 60-64 per cent of participants completing these at least weekly.
+The least frequent transaction type was investing in shares/stocks/bonds/funds online with almost 80 per cent of respondents never doing this.

-People buy things online more frequently than they sell things online with 35 percent never having sold something online.
-Approximately 80 and 85 percent have made travel reservations/booking online and compared process of products/services online but these transactions are undertaken at a much lower frequency.
+People buy things online more frequently than they sell things online with 35 per cent never having sold something online.
+Approximately 80 and 85 per cent have made travel reservations/booking online and compared process of products/services online but these transactions are undertaken at a much lower frequency.
 This lower frequency would be expected given the lower frequency of need for most people.